 Need a Hand?
-How Appearance Affects the Virtual Hand Illusion, Lorraine Lin and Sophie Jörg, ACM Symposium on Applied Perception 2016
+How Appearance Affects the Virtual Hand Illusion, Lorraine Lin and Sophie Jörg, ACM Symposium on Applied Perception 2016 and the bars show the range of the ratings.

 • Q-B5.
 Sometimes I felt as if the virtual hand on the screen was my own hand.
 (Ownership)